Playbook 2026 · For Advanced Marketers

 05

-Adding to an existing ad set keeps the winners learning.
+Adding assets preserves learning on existing winners.
 Replacing resets the new ad.
 New ad sets reset everything.

 06

-Audience overlap above 30% is bidding against yourself.
+Audience overlap above 30% means bidding against yourself.

 Who this is for